crashinvaders/gdx-texture-packer-gui/README.md

 ![](https://i.imgur.com/7aOmSQb.png)

 A simple utility to help you pack and manage texture atlases for [libGDX game framework](https://github.com/libgdx/libgdx).
-It's mostly just a visual wrapper over [libGDX TexturePacker classes](https://libgdx.com/wiki/tools/texture-packer) and provides some extra features on top of it.
+It's mostly just a visual wrapper over [libGDX TexturePacker](https://libgdx.com/wiki/tools/texture-packer) and provides some extra features on top of it.

 This project is a successor of [Aurelien Ribon's application](https://web.archive.org/web/20170803205402/http://www.aurelienribon.com/blog/2012/06/texturepacker-gui-support-for-multiple-packs/) with the whole new GUI and features.